mgimon/Transcendence/README.md

    Execute `make` , `make dev` or `make prod` in the cloned folder.

    We have 2 creation modes:
-   	- for development -> hot reload on front + back, vite server on 5173 :hammer_and_pick:
+   	- for development -> hot reload on front + back, vite server on 5173
-    - for production -> recompilation is necessary to see changes, nginx server on 8080 :shield: (*default*)
+    - for production -> recompilation is necessary to see changes, nginx server on 8080 (*default*)

 	See `make help` to get more information about each `make` command